vmware/photon/docs/photon_installation/photon_os_ecc_prerequisites.md

-# Prerequisites
+# Prerequisites for Running Photon OS on AWS EC2

-Before you use Photon OS with Amazon Elastic Cloud Compute, perform the following prerequisite tasks:
+Before you use Photon OS with Amazon Elastic Cloud Compute(AWS EC2), perform the following prerequisite tasks:

 1. Verify that you have the following resources: